recallnet/recall-mcp/docs/usage.md

 ## Prerequisites

-1. The Recall MCP server has been added to Cursor (see the main README for setup instructions)
+1. The Recall MCP server has been added to Cursor or Claude Desktop (see setup instructions above)
 2. Your `.env` file is properly configured with your Recall private key and secured properly
-3. The server is running when you use Cursor
+3. The server is running when you use the application

 ## Available Operations